 Visualization Available Across All Devices

-- Hive implants preferred by four out of five surgeons over competitive devices in an independent blind study of visualization characteristics.
+- Hive spine implants preferred by four out of five surgeons over competitive devices in an independent blind study of visualization characteristics.

 - Endplate fusion readily identifiable on x-ray